gioflores24/NoughtMachine/README.md

 ```
  java -jar NoughtMachine-1.0-snapshot.jar
 ```
-Note: This project was created with OpenJDK 11.0.2.
-Be sure you have the right version of Java installed.
+(**Note**: This project was created with OpenJDK 11.0.2.
+Be sure you have the right version of Java installed).